Published: June 10, 2021

 A prominent member of the Canadian business community, a trailblazer for women in the executive ranks, and a key navigator on the payments Modernization journey, Payments Canada and the payments industry have benefited deeply from Eileen’s board leadership.

 Eileen was appointed to the role of board chair in 2015 to help steer Payments Canada and the industry through a complex and transformative time.
 Known broadly as a master of corporate governance, Eileen began the evolution of the Payments Canada board with its association mindset by introducing the rigour of a publicly traded company.
-Over the following six years, she has led a diverse board of professional financial and technology experts on the journey to foster innovation in Canada’s payments ecosystem.
+Over the following six years, she has led a diverse board of professional financial and technology experts on the journey to foster innovation in Canada’s payment ecosystem.

 Throughout her tenure as the chair of the Payments Canada board, Eileen acted as a champion for the industry, speaking frequently about the relevance of payments and the importance of modernization for Canadians, businesses and the economy.
 She has played a prominent role internally at Payments Canada, making a point of getting to know employees one-on-one and speaking at various special occasions, particularly when her voice was most needed.